mmmmaja/starfishDetection/reports/README.md

 Cloud Bucket is used to store objects such as data or models.
 We created a bucket for our data in GCP, one for the PyTorch model we deploy, one for the ONNX version of the model, and one to store data fed into the model during deployment for monitoring purposes.
 Vertex AI is used for spinning up a virtual machine with compute resources, running a Docker container, and then shutting down the machine.
 We used this to train models.
 Secret is used for storing objects that should not be made available to users or potentially other developers.
 We used Secret to store a Wandb API key.
 We used Cloud Run for creating docker containers for our backend and frontend.
+Cloud Run is a serverless service for running containerized applications.

 ### Question 18